Generic Name: Tobramycin sulfate

 Information for Patients

-Patients should be counseled that antibacterial drugs including Tobramycin injection should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Tobramycin should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Tobramycin injection is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Tobramycin injection or other antibacterial drugs in the future.
+When an antibacterial drug product is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Tobramycin or other antibacterial drugs in the future.

 Diarrhea is a common problem caused by antibiotics, which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.